Updated: Mar 11

 Be More Active within the Community: According to NDIS guide, the supports can be made available to you either individually or in a group of participants or mainstream to maintain and or increase physical mobility or well-being.
 This can be an opportunity for a participant to be more active and participate within the community by being a member or part of the local gym and an opportunity for meeting people and making new connections within the community.

-For participants trying to find the right support facility, it is worthwhile to search online or check with your support coordinator to help you find training facilities, fitness centers, and gymnasiums with appropriately skilled staff and resources to cater to your individual disability related goals.
+For participants trying to find the right support facility, it is worthwhile to search online or check with your support coordinator to help you find training facilities, fitness centres, and gymnasiums with appropriately skilled staff and resources to cater to your individual disability-related goals.
 This may include ample space, accessibility, easy access to equipment, lighting, the right music, and disability parking space.
 In addition to the participant, the facility should be accessible to trainers, carers, and parents alike.

 Personal trainers working with NDIS participants are active within networks and connected to professionals working with NDIS participants.
 These include NDIS plan managers, medical and other health professionals, local area coordinators, as well as family members.